Coreyo-git/Network-Design_DPR_Class/README.md

 - Remote Access available through RDP on 172 network
 - ESXi server for WSUS and FS configured and ready for physical install and Remote/Web access

+### Day of 26/10/2021
+- [ ] Install servers into rack
+- [ ] remote into Main DC and configure AD DS & DNS
+- [ ] access ESXI through web interface & install server 2019 VM (Name= DPRWSUS-172.20.28.147/roles=WSUS\FS)
+- [ ] wipe & reconfigure site servers with ESXI 7.0
+- [ ] Reconfigure external routers with new respective LAN addressess (can be wiped instead of reconfigured)
 ---

 ## Tasks and Objectives